16 But do not forget to do good and to share, for with such sacrifices God is well pleased. Hebrews 13:16 (NKJV)

 Therefore, it is our job to do deeds of “Tikkun Olam.”
 Every day, through small loving deeds and large ones, we need to do as much good as we possibly can.
 We need to supply the things that are missing, fix the things that are broken, clean up the messes, and show kindness where it is absent.

 You do household repairs to your home, and put Band-aids on your children’s’ scrapes, so why not do the same for the world?
 We won’t be able to fix everything.
 But by repairing the things within our reach, we help to heal a hurting world.
 Then the light of God’s truth can shine more brightly on us all.

 Dr. John L. Cash is the “Country Preacher Dad.”
-He was raised in Stuttgart, Arkansas, and has spent the last 26 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
+He was raised in Stuttgart, Arkansas, and has spent the last 27 years being a country preacher in the piney woods five miles south of the little town of Hickory, Mississippi.
 (On week days has a desk-job at a public school and teaches Latin on closed-circuit-television.)
-He and his lovely wife, Susan, and his sons, Spencer (age 20) and Seth (age 17) live in the parsonage next door to the Antioch Christian Church (where the folks are striving to do a little bit of good in the world each day.)
-He would love to hear from you in an email sent to firstname.lastname@example.org.
+He and his lovely wife, Susan, live in the parsonage next door to the Antioch Christian Church (where the Preacher wants to redouble his efforts to do good things in the world.)
+The Cashes have two sons, Spencer (age 21), and Seth (age 18), who live in the parsonage, too, except when they are away at college.
+He would love to hear from you in an email sent to email@example.com.